What breakfast foods do you love? The perfect morning meal is different for everyone but typically involves a few staples.

 It's important to start your day with a healthy breakfast, and there are plenty of breakfast foods that are good for you and your glucose levels.
 Many breakfast foods are both high in protein and low in glucose.

 If none of the options on this list are for you, don't worry.
 There are other ways to ensure you’re getting enough high-protein foods in your diet.
-Other high-protein foods you can start your day with include eggs, tempeh, chia seeds, nut butter (yummy in oatmeal), beans, greek yogurt, and cottage cheese.
+Other high-protein foods you can start your day with include eggs, tempeh, chia seeds, nut butter, beans, greek yogurt, and cottage cheese.

 Watch this space for more high-protein breakfast options and some healthy foods you can add to your morning meal to control and regulate your blood sugar.